 Instead of focusing purely on weight loss, the goal is to change your body composition by losing fat mass, and replacing some of that lost fat with muscle.

-In an ideal world, your body weight would stay the same, with every pound of fat lost replaced with a pound of new muscle.
+If your expectation of a body recomposition is that you’ll stay at the same weight, with every pound of fat lost replaced with a pound of new muscle, chances are you’re going to be disappointed with the results.

 How Is Body Recomposition Different From a Cut?